Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_sidemade_demo.md

     using namespace Eigen;
     ```

-- create data
+- Create data:
-    - show how to manufacture a testcase (a common scheme in numerics)
+    - Show how to manufacture a testcase (a common scheme in numerics)
-    - first choose A, then solution x.
+    - First choose A, then solution x.
 Compute right hand side b accordingly.

     ```cpp
     MatrixXd A(3, 3);